Skip to main content

 • SDK → processes runtime responses and binds them to UI components

-• Host application → mounts SDK screens and provides session and navigation context
+• Client application → mounts SDK screens and provides session and navigation context

 Runtime Lifecycle